 For You: Reflect on what went well and what you need help with; communicate when you need help turning thorns into roses

 Core Competency #5: Responsible Decision-Making

-Responsible decision-making is the ability to make constructive choices about personal behavior and social interactions based on ethical standards, safety concerns, and social norms.
-It is also the realistic evaluation of consequences of various actions, and a consideration of the well-being of oneself and others.
+Responsible decision-making is the ability to make caring and constructive choices about personal behavior and social interactions across diverse situations.
+This includes the capacities to consider ethical standards and safety concerns, and to evaluate the benefits and consequences of various actions for personal, social, and collective well-being.

 Through an equity lens, responsible decision-making skills can help adults and students make decisions that are inclusive and equitable, understand the systemic implications of different outcomes, and reflect on how actions and decisions can impact equity.